mozilla/addons-server/docs/topics/development/troubleshooting_and_debugging.md

 Effective troubleshooting and debugging practices are essential for maintaining and improving the **addons-server** project.
 This section covers common issues, their solutions, and tools for effective debugging.

+## DEV_MODE vs DEBUG

+In our project, `DEV_MODE` and `DEBUG` serve distinct but complementary purposes.
+`DEV_MODE` is directly tied to the `DOCKER_TARGET` environment variable and is used to enable or disable behaviors based on whether we are running a production image or not.

+For instance, production images always disables certain features like using fake fxa authentication.
+Additionally, certain dependencies are only installed in [dev.txt](../../../requirements/dev.txt) and so must be disabled in production.

+Conversely, `DEBUG` controls the activation of debugging tools and utilities, such as the debug_toolbar, which are useful for troubleshooting.
+Unlike DEV_MODE, DEBUG is independent and can be toggled in both development and production environments as needed.

+This separation ensures that essential behaviors are managed according to the deployment target (DEV_MODE), while allowing flexibility to enable or disable debugging features (DEBUG) in production or development images.

 ## Common Issues and Solutions

 1. **Containers Not Starting**: